thibaultduponchelle/security.metacpan.org/docs/cpan-starjacking.md

 Other ecosystems like PyPI and npm are also impacted by this problem.

-Like other ecosystems, we can attach "metadatas" (repository, website, issue tracker...) to CPAN packages.
+Like many other programming language ecosystems, we can attach "metadata" such as a public repository, website and issue tracker URLs to CPAN packages.

 It has to be done directly in the release metadata.